Richard Keble: Life

 Richard Keble was from Suffolk, of an old family settled at Old Newton.
-He was admitted a member of Gray's Inn, 7 August 1609.
-He called to the bar 14 July 1614, and became an ancient of the inn in 1632 and Lent Reader in 1639.
+He was admitted a member of Gray's Inn, on 7 August 1609.
+He was called to the bar on 14 July 1614, and became an ancient of the inn in 1632 and Lent Reader in 1639.
 He is first mentioned in George Croke's "Reports" in 1636.
 Parliament appointed him a judge in Wales in March 1647, and he became a serjeant-at-law in 1648.

 During 1648 Keble was sent to Norwich to handle a mutiny.
 After the execution of Charles I in 1649 he was appointed the junior of the three Lord Commissioners (along with Bulstrode Whitelocke and John Lisle) who had the custody of the Great Seal, they each having a salary of £1000 per annum.
 With William Lenthall, acting as the Master of the Rolls, Keble and Whitelocke issued a set of working rules for the Court of Chancery, while further reform was being deliberated.

 Keble presided at two significant trials: that of John Lilburne the Leveller in October 1649, and that of the Presbyterian plotter Christopher Love in 1651.
 At Love's trial he declared that "whatsoever is not consonant to Scripture in the Law of England, is not the Law of England".
 Thomas Widdrington replaced him as Lord Commissioner in April 1654.
 The reasons were largely political, Keble having made enemies as a high court justice.

-Keble's salary was irregularly paid, and his petition for payment of what was owing, was presented in 1655, and still disregarded in 1658.
+Keble's salary was irregularly paid, and his petition for payment of what was owed, was presented in 1655, and still disregarded in 1658.
 At the Restoration Keble was excepted from the Indemnity and Oblivion Act (under Section XLIII which forbade him from accepting a public office).
-His will, dated April 1673, was proved August 1684.
+His will, dated April 1673, was proved in August 1684.